introsde-2017-project/MovieProcessCentric/README.md

 ## Architecture :
 It has the following directories.
 * adopter/recombee/soap : it has many different java files and their execution files.
-       - `Evaluation.java` has following attributes.
+       - `Evaluation.java` has following attributes. this class evaluates items.

      |itemId|rating|dateTime|userId|
      |------|------|--------|------|